devnickocodes/the-elements-game/README.md

   - The footer is positioned at the bottom of the website with a link to the developer's GitHub profile.

     ![The Footer](https://github.com/devnickocodes/the-elements-game/blob/main/documentation/footer.png)

+### **Features Left to Implement**

+- **Trophy Collection**

+  - I plan on adding trophy collection where after each win the player is able to collect the trophies.

+- **More Elements**

+  - I plan on adding more elements to the game.

+- **Two Player Gameplay**
+  - I plan on adding a two player gameplay where a player can choose to play either against the computer or against another player and each player will take turn in picking an element to play with.